 There are plenty of sites where you can regularly check it for free without any penalty to your credit score.
 If something were to go wrong, your credit score could be destroyed and the possibility of credit cards could be out the window.

-In the age of side hustles and the gig economy, people are making money all sorts of ways!
+In the age of side hustles and the gig economy, people are making money in all sorts of ways.
 Don’t forget to include this when you are stating your yearly income on your credit card application.
-In regards to Chase specifically, here is everything they consider to be income.
+In regards to Chase specifically, here is everything they consider to be income:

 So in this case, my wife and I are able to say that we make six figures because of both of our incomes, side hustles, and the business we run together.
 It is pretty sensible to say that the more money you make, the higher the chance you have of approval.

 First, let me say that revolving credit is the worst thing you can do in the miles & points hobby.
 Interest rates will more than negate the credit card rewards you collect from spending.
 If you’re carrying balances, best not to apply for a new card until you’re balance-free.

 This is also a good strategy for being approved for new cards.
 Large credit card balances make banks nervous.
 A high debt utilization ratio negatively impacts your credit score, so you’ll have less of a chance of being approved.
 For example, if you have a credit limit of $5,000, it’s much better to be using just $500 of the available credit instead of $4,000.

 Getting a new card is exciting, but missing the minimum spending to earn a bonus is a huge miss that can rob you of thousands of dollars in travel.
 If you have large bills coming up (like tuition, a home remodeling, starting a business, or purchasing a car), you may want to consider applying for a card first.